Research Partnerships

 The Consortium consists of academics from HCRI, the London School of Hygiene and Tropical Medicine, the Johns Hopkins Bloomberg School of Public Health, and the University of California, Berkeley.

-The project is funded by the UK Department for International Development.
+The project is funded by the UK Foreign, Commonwealth and Development Office.

 Analysis: Attacks Against Aid Workers and Aid Delivery